 4. Invest in a Virtual Phone Service

-In the UK, almost seven in 10 contact centre communications consist of phone calls.
+In the UK, almost 70% of contact centre communications consist of phone calls.
 That should tell you how vital having a business phone is for customer satisfaction.

 Plus, the best virtual office phone providers can even give you a dedicated 020 number.
 That's a prime London number, which can further increase your business' legitimacy.

 5. Consider Hiring a Virtual Assistant